Axatilimab Plus Ruxolitinib Shows Manageable Safety in Untreated cGVHD

 Safety Results

-As of the October 3, 2025, data cutoff, 66 patients had been randomly assigned across 3 arms, with 56 patients receiving at least one dose of treatment.
+As of the October 3, 2025, data cutoff, 66 patients had been randomly assigned across 3 arms, with 56 patients receiving at least 1 dose of treatment.
 Anemia was the only grade 3 or higher TEAE occurring in 2 or more patients overall, with 1 case each in the combination and ruxolitinib arms.
-The prespecified stopping criterion for unacceptable toxicity was not met, and no treatment arm approached prespecified stopping thresholds.
+The prespecified stopping criterion for unacceptable toxicity was not met, and none of the treatment arms approached the prespecified stopping thresholds.

 TEAEs of any grade occurred in 75.0% of those treated with the combination, 84.2% of those treated with ruxolitinib, and 81.3% of those treated with corticosteroids.
 In the combination arm, the most common any-grade TEAE was anemia (20.0%), with constipation, elevated alanine aminotransferase (ALT), elevated amylase, fatigue, and diarrhea each occurring in 10.0% of patients.
 The ruxolitinib arm showed a broader array of frequent TEAEs, including anemia and elevated aspartate aminotransferase (each in 21.1%), and decreased platelet count, diarrhea, fatigue, elevated amylase, elevated ALT, peripheral edema, pyrexia, and upper respiratory tract infection (each 15.8%).
 In the corticosteroid arm, insomnia (25.0%) and constipation (18.8%) were most common.

-Only one patient in the combination group discontinued treatment due to TEAE, attributed to concurrent fatigue and anxiety.
+One patient in the combination group discontinued treatment due to TEAEs, attributed to concurrent fatigue and anxiety.
 Median treatment duration was 4.3 months for the combination, 4.7 months for ruxolitinib, and 2.0 months for corticosteroids.
-Treatment discontinuation was highest in the corticosteroid arm (47.4%), followed by ruxolitinib (25.0%) and axatilimab/ruxolitinib (17.4%), with approximately one-third of patients in the corticosteroid group discontinuing to initiate a new systemic therapy for cGVHD.
+Treatment discontinuation was highest in the corticosteroid arm (47.4%), followed by ruxolitinib (25.0%) and axatilimab/ruxolitinib (17.4%), with approximately one-third of patients in the corticosteroid group discontinuing treatment and initiating a new systemic therapy for cGVHD.

 Clinical Implications